Timinator2000/Algorithm_X/13 - coloring your requirements/02 - constructing a word search.md

 ```
     def _process_row_deselection(self, row):
-        word and location = unpack the row tuple
+        word and location = unpack the row
-        for each letter in word:
+        for each location covered by the word:
             remove the most recent addition to self.location_colors[grid location]
 ```